Friday, December 19, 2008

 But now, as I look back, I feel the weight of judgment on my head.
 I know I have to follow my conscience regardless of how I am perceived by others.
 I wouldn't be a good father, husband, or friend if I lived in constant doubt.
 I can't count on others to understand my responsibilities, no matter how much experience they have in the same arena.
 I know, regardless of the onlooker's opinion of my actions, I have a course to chart and follow.

-"A human being is part of a whole, called by us the 'Universe,' a part limited in time and space.
+I try to avoid quoting others, but Einstein was a pretty smart fellow who said, "A human being is part of a whole, called by us the 'Universe,' a part limited in time and space.
 He experiences himself, his thoughts and feelings, as something separated from the rest--a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest us.
 Our task must be to free ourselves from this prison by widening our circles of compassion to embrace all living creatures and the whole of nature in its beauty."
 I am coming to understand that concept of living and love and compassion, though I fail miserably and daily in its practice.

 On the one hand, I feel a thin but earnest desire to attempt a reconciliation with my parents, and on the other, a sense of impending doom.
 The doom is judgment, conviction, and further ridicule for my choices.
 I have to say that I am somewhat comfortable with the distance.
 It's not without its challenges but it's also something I can control and that suits me at present.
 I hope that one day I'll be able to express myself completely to my family and that I'll be received in kind.
 I also know that if I am to open up to speak, then I must also listen, and that could be painful.
 I know I have to acknowledge that I've hurt them too.